kubeflow/examples/e2e/README.md

 ```
 #Note if not using AWS S3, you must specify --endpoint-url
-aws cp /tmp/mnistdata s3://...
+aws cp --recursive /tmp/mnistdata s3://...
 ```

 ## Preparing your Kubernetes Cluster

-With our data and workloads ready, no the cluster must be prepared.
+With our data and workloads ready, now the cluster must be prepared.
 We will be deploying the TF Operator, Argo, and Kubernetes Volume Manager to help manage our training job.

 ### Deploying Tensorflow Operator